qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 .. code-block:: rst

-   my paragraph begins here with a nice logo |nice_logo|.
+   My paragraph begins here with a nice logo |nice_logo|.

 This is how the example will be displayed:

 .. |nice_logo| image:: /static/common/logo.png
                :width: 2 em

-my paragraph begins here with a nice logo |nice_logo|.
+My paragraph begins here with a nice logo |nice_logo|.

+In order to render in GitHub a preview of the documentation that is the closest to html rendering, you will also need to add the image replacement call at the end of the file you changed.
+This can be done by copy-pasting it from the :file:`substitutions.txt` or by executing the :file:`scripts/find_set_subst.py` script.

 .. note::